-This is a fairly easy question to answer…of course the answer is yes.
-However, one of the problems authorities sometimes run into, is proving who the person is that is actually on the chat.
+This is a relatively easy question to answer…of course, the answer is yes.
+However, authorities sometimes run into one problem is proving who the person is actually on the chat.

-What law enforcement typically does is pose as an under age person and attempt to engage persons in the chat room to engage in illegal activity.
-Whether it be meeting face to face to engage in sex, or sending pictures back and forth, the police have their tactics to try and trap unwary chatters poised to engage in illegal activity.
+Law enforcement typically poses as an underage person and attempts to engage persons in the chat room to engage in illegal activity.
+Whether meeting face-to-face to engage in sex or sending pictures back and forth, the police have their tactics to try and trap unwary chatters poised to engage in illegal activity.

 One of the biggest weapons the police typically have is the element of surprise and authority.
-They are very successful at getting people to incriminate themselves when they show up at their home in force with guns drawn.
+They successfully get people to incriminate themselves when they show up at their homes in force with guns drawn.

 WHAT SHOULD YOU BE AWARE NOT TO SAY IN A CHAT ROOM ON THE INTERNET?

-The bottom line is that if you are going into a chat room to be involved in any type of illegal activity, you are basically playing “Russian Roulette” with your rights and freedom.
-Law enforcement knows that many individuals who prey on those under 18 years of age are going into these chat rooms.
+The bottom line is that if you are going into a chat room to be involved in any illegal activity, you are playing “Russian Roulette” with your rights and freedom.
+Law enforcement knows that many individuals who prey on those under 18 years of age go into these chat rooms.

-I have seen clients actually chatting with FBI agents and giving them all the information they need to prosecute them.
+I have seen clients chatting with FBI agents and giving them all they need to prosecute them.
 I have also seen parents of young minors finding conversations between clients and their children on the computer.

-The parents then alert law enforcement, who traces the offenders IP address and later shows up at their home armed with a search warrant and seizes all of their computers, phones etc.
+The parents then alert law enforcement, who traces the offender's IP address and later shows up at their home armed with a search warrant and seizes all their computers, phones, etc.

-Chat rooms are really like shooting fish in a barrel for the FBI and other law enforcement agencies.
-In today's modern world, law enforcement is becoming more and more sophisticated in their pursuit to ferret out criminal activity.
+Chat rooms are like shooting fish in a barrel for the FBI and other law enforcement agencies.
+In today's modern world, law enforcement is becoming more sophisticated in its pursuit to ferret out criminal activity.

 CAN THE POLICE LIE TO YOU IN A CHAT ROOM?

-The police lie all of the time in chat rooms about who they are and the reason they are there.
-One big objective that I see them trying to accomplish is to get the person they are talking to out of the chat room to meet them so they can show their level of danger level to the public and arrest them for a more serious crime than one related to a chat room conversation.
+The police lie all of the time in chat rooms about who they are and why they are there.
+One significant objective that I see them trying to accomplish is to get the person they are talking to out of the chat room to meet them so they can show their level of danger level to the public and arrest them for a more severe crime than one related to a chat room conversation.

 However, there are circumstances where the police go too far in the pursuit of trying to catch what they believe are sex offenders.
-If the person they are talking to is not predisposed to commit a sex offense and it is the police who initiate everything and actually create a crime where none would normally have existed, then this is a scenario where the entrapment defense can be used quite effectively.
+Suppose the person they are talking to is not predisposed to commit a sex offense.
+It is the police who initiate everything and create a crime where none would generally have existed.
+In that case, it is the police who start everything and make a crime where none would generally have existed; then, this is a scenario where the entrapment defense can be used quite effectively.

-A good example of creating a crime on the Internet where none would have existed is when the police tell a person on Craig's List that if they bring ecstasy to meet with a woman they the guy will get lucky.
-This will sometimes cause the guy to go get a drug he would have never messed with just to be with a woman.
-I have seen many scenarios like this one and been very successful at defending them.
+An excellent example of creating a crime on the Internet where none would have existed is when the police tell a person on Craig's List that if they bring ecstasy to meet with a woman, the guy will get lucky.
+This will sometimes cause the guy to get a drug he would have never messed with to be with a woman.
+I have seen many scenarios like this one and have successfully defended them.

 SEX CRIME DEFENSE ATTORNEYS